 Buying a Home in a Down Market

-You're probably thinking a Realtor will always say "Now is the best time to buy."
-Well, here is why you might not want to wait to buy in a down market.
+Here is why you might not want to wait to buy in a down market:

-- If you are a seller who wants to move up to a more expensive home in a down market, now could be the best time.
-The longer you wait to sell, the lower the price of your home could fall.
+- If you want to move up to a more expensive home in a down market, now could be the best time.
+The longer you wait to sell your home, the lower the price of that home could fall, making the more expensive home out of reach.

-- If you can arrange for alternate housing, a smart strategy is to sell now, wait a few months, then buy your new home when you do not have a contingent offer.
+- If you can arrange for alternate housing, another strategy is to sell now, wait a few months to see where prices go, then buy your new home.

-- If you sell and buy simultaneously, you'll still be ahead of the game because the price reduction on the purchase is greater than the loss on the sale.
+- If you sell and buy simultaneously, you'll still be ahead of the game because the lower price on the more expensive home is greater than the loss on the sale of yours.

 Say your present house is worth $300,000, but because of high inventory and few buyers, you must reduce your price by 10%.
 So, instead of receiving $300,000, you would get $270,000 and "lose" $30,000.